Rhaphiolepis: planting, pruning, care

 Rhaphiolepis in a nutshell

-• Rhaphiolepis is a bush for mild climates, with attractive year-round foliage, glossy green in summer, flushed red at bud burst period and in autumn
+• Rhaphiolepis is a bush for mild climates, with attractive foliage all year round, glossy green in summer, tinged with red at bud burst period and in autumn

-• It has a neatly rounded habit and a long, pleasantly scented flowering of white or pink
+• It has a neat, compact rounded habit and a long display of white or pink flowers that are pleasantly scented

-• Hardy down to -10°C, it is best grown in dry and seaside gardens with relatively mild winters
+• Hardy down to -10°C, it is best suited to dry or coastal gardens with relatively mild winters

-• Its modest size suits small gardens and growing in pots
+• Its modest size suits small gardens and growing in containers

-• It is also an excellent choice for informal hedging or shrub borders
+• It is also an excellent choice for an informal hedge or a shrub border

 Difficulty